Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex-search/ask_questions_to_your_own_documents_with_snowflake_cortex_search.md

     main()
 ```

+> aside positive
-When you past that code, if it is run, you will get this error:
+> NOTE: When you paste that code and run the app, you will get this error

 ![App](assets/fig10_error.png)

 The reason is that we need to add the package **snowflake.core** in our Streamlit App.

 Click on **Packages** and look for **snowflake.core**

 ![App](assets/fig11_packages.png)

 After adding it you should be able to run the app.

-### Explanation
+### Code Walkthrough

 Let´s go step by step what that code is doing: